-Selected Curatorial Work
+Selected Curatorial & Produced Works

-What World?
+Curator & Artist - What World?
 (The Arts League, July 2025)

-The Conspiracy Mixtapes (University of Pennsylvania, April 2025)
+Curator & Artist - The Conspiracy Mixtapes (University of Pennsylvania, April 2025)

-The Conspiracy Mixtapes is a forthcoming art exhibit exploring conspiracy theories in the Black public sphere as a type of everyday theory grounded in critical understandings of racialized oppression.
+The Conspiracy Mixtapes is an art exhibit exploring conspiracy theories in the Black public sphere as a type of everyday theory grounded in critical understandings of racialized oppression.
 Displayed in the Annenberg School for Communication Library, it complements my dissertation research on these themes.
 It will feature a series of more than 15 collages; magazines, records, books, posters, and other archival material; and a soundscape which sonically marries the themes explored therein.
 A limited-edition CD is currently in production, complete with liner notes which serve as an exhibition pamphlet.

-Present Futures: Experiments in Feminist Futurity (University of Pennsylvania, September 2024 - December 2024)
+Co-Curator - Present Futures: Experiments in Feminist Futurity (University of Pennsylvania, September 2024 - December 2024)

 In recent years, popular mobilizations like #MeToo, the traveling protest chant ‘Un violador en tu camino,’ and the International Women’s March have contributed to a global feminist resurgence.
 These moments of heightened visibility inspire, uplift, and illuminate pressing concerns facing women and gender-diverse individuals around the world but often eclipse the ongoing work at the grassroots level amidst seemingly insurmountable odds.
 Present Futures: Experiments in Feminist Futurity aims to highlight the undercurrents of popular feminisms — the acts, rituals, and practices that sustain transnational feminist solidarities and networks of care.
 In addition to co-curating this exhibition, I also contributed two pieces: Transmitting Tresses and Technologies of Motherhood.
 Learn more here.

-Selected Exhibit Contributions
+Selected Exhibition Contributions

 Workshops Taught